1. Stakeholder consultations

 IT – ask them to think of the worst-case needs for the future and build those in from the start.

 Production – ask them what their needs are.
 What space will they need and what are the process requirements?
 What about cleaning?

 QC – are any microbiological sampling points required?
 How much media will they need to bring in at one time?

 Have you specified the correct grade of clean room so that it’s not over-specified for the processes that will be housed in it (and not under specified so that it can’t be used for any future processes)?
 This is critical – consult everyone and get it right.

-What is protruding into the room – disrupting any surface.
+What is protruding into the room – are they disrupting any surface?
 Eliminate as many as you can.
 Common offenders include: